Porsche Engine and Gearbox Rebuilding

 How much does it cost to rebuild a Porsche engine?

 The cost to rebuild a Porsche engine varies in price according to the type of rebuild being undertaken, the parts involved and the labour taken to complete the work.
 For example, once the engine is removed from an air-cooled 911, a top-end rebuild would typically take us 18-21 days to complete, whereas a full build would take closer to 30 days.
 Just as every Porsche is its own beast, all our rebuilds are individually quoted.
-Our labour rate is fixed at £67.50 + VAT p/hour.
+Our labour rate ranges from £79 + VAT p/hour.

 Which models can you work on?